Unisex School Uniform Policy

 HOw to challenge a school uniform policy

 Start by asking around for support.
 Are there other parents/guardians who feel like you?
 Get some names and contact details together and get communicating.
 Whatsapp is a free app ideal for sending messages, or start a Facebook group.
 Whatever works for you.
+This will act as your support base, sounding board and back-up.
+Its easy to lose faith in your ideas, especially if you find the school difficult to communicate with, so get some buddies together to help keep you going!

 Gather information.
 How is the uniform policy impacting pupils, can you offer specific examples?
 Can you identify additional costs to wearing skirts, or can prove that wearing trousers is cheaper?
+Who will benefit?

 Start a petition.
 Its a bit trite, but online petitions can still draw attention if written well and shared widely via social media.
 Keep the title short and punchy, something that will grab, like "time to expel sexist uniform policies at..."